ZakhwanAnuar/Writeup-picoCTf-/README.md

 ### Disco 1

-This challenge is so easy you. you just need to strings and grep the flag.
+This challenge is so easy. you just need to strings and grep the flag.

 ![string](Forensics/Disko1/Strings.png)